Updated February 2024, Article originally published August 2020

 “How much does a custom wood ceiling cost?” is one of the first questions architects and contractors want to know when they reach out to 9Wood.

 Although this is a difficult question to answer in an article, we will do our best to discuss the factors that affect custom wood ceiling pricing.
-We’ll break down material cost ranges per product series, provide some guidelines for installation costs, explain the key cost drivers that affect the price per square foot (SF), and give some examples of our more economical options.
+We’ve seen material costs come down slightly from their 2023 high and have seen greater price stability across nearly all our product lines.
+In this article, we’ll break down material cost ranges per product series, provide some guidelines for installation costs, explain the key cost drivers that affect the price per square foot (SF), and give some examples of our more economical options.

 The price of a custom wood ceiling has two primary components: